qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 ## compile.js

-Unlike the pre-v6.0.0 python generator's config.json, compile.json does not support processes, job executions, or even macros.
+`compile.json` does not support processes, job executions, or even macros.

 If you want to add processing, you can use a `compile.js` file to provide code which is called by the compiler and will allow you to exert complete, dynamic